Markovian Gaussian Process Variational Autoencoders

-For simplicity let us assume that each channel has the same kernel but is modelled independently.
+\paragraph{Computational Complexity: }For simplicity let us assume that each channel has the same kernel but is modelled independently.
 Then the computational complexity of MGPVAE is $\mathcal{O}(Ld^3T)$.
 For GPVAE, it is also $\mathcal{O}(Ld^3T)$; for SVGPVAE, $\mathcal{O}(L(Tm^2 + m^3))$ with $m$ inducing points.
-For KVAE and VRNN, the complexity is $\mathcal{O}(LT)$, but there may be large big-O constants due to the RNN network sizes.
+For KVAE, VRNN and CRU, the complexity is $\mathcal{O}(LT)$, but there may be large big-O constants due to the RNN network sizes.
 For neuralODEs and neuralSDEs, the complexity is linear with respect to the number of discretisation steps, which can potentially be much larger than $T$.

-For spatiotemporal modelling, the computational complexity for MGPVAE will be $\mathcal{O}(Ld^3 T N_t^3)$ in this case, but can be further lowered to $\mathcal{O}(Ld^3 T (N_tm^2 + m^3))$ if we sparsify the spatial domain by using $M$ spatial inducing points.
-For SVGPVAE, it is $\mathcal{O}(L(TN_tm^2 + m^3))$ with $m$ inducing points over space and time.
+For spatiotemporal modelling, the computational complexity for MGPVAE will be $\mathcal{O}(Ld^3 T N_r^3)$ in this case, but can be further lowered to $\mathcal{O}(Ld^3 T (N_rm^2 + m^3))$ if we sparsify the spatial domain by using $M$ spatial inducing points.
+For SVGPVAE, it is $\mathcal{O}(L(TN_rm^2 + m^3))$ with $m$ inducing points over space and time.